juancorro77/Documenting1/README.md

 # Documenting1

-## Documeting 1 is a trial method to create technical documents within the UITP in a linked way
+## Documeting 1 is a trial method to create technical documents within the Org in a linked way

 The of open projects are the following